junecastillote/ExCmdReport/README.md

 ## Functions

-There are four functions included in this version.
+There are two functions included in this version.
 For details, follow the links below.

 - [Get-ExCmdLog](Doc/Get-ExCmdLog.md)
 - [Write-ExCmdReport](Doc/Write-ExCmdReport.md)